How to file a Kentucky annual report

 Missing the deadline creates complications you don't want to deal with.
 Here’s a rundown of the key filing dates:

-• First report due: June 30th of the year after formation
+• First report due: Between January 1 and June 30 of the year following the calendar year of organization or authorization

 Here's what you need to know about timing: even if you formed your business in December, your first annual report is still due the following June 30th.
 The formation date doesn't matter, and the deadline remains the same.